-Collegium CS is a charter high school.
+Collegium CS is a charter high school in Exton.
 The principal of Collegium CS is Mr Bill Winters.
-1,741 students go to Collegium CS and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+1,741 students go to Collegium CS and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
 21% of the 1,741 students here are paying reduced lunch prices.
 The ratio of students to teachers at Collegium CS is 11:1.
 Downingtown High School East Campus is one of the nearest high schools.

 - Ceramics sculpture

 - Video film production

 |Native American or Native Alaskan||0.3%||0%|

 |Native Hawaiian or Other Pacific Islander||0.06%||0%|

 |Students eligible for free or reduced-price lunch program||21%||21%|

 I gave Collegium 2 stars only because my oldest my daughter in 2nd grade did well.
 I suspect because she is in general an independent learner and easily teaches herself.
 Her kindergarten- 1st teacher was wonderfuland her Second grade teacher is a gem.
 My sons kindergarten teacher on the other hand is offensive and rude to parents and students she yells at the students constantly and is seriously lacking in skills to be a teacher.
 My son has learned NOTHING!
 Depsite considerable time spent with him by his parents nightly.
 The administation doesn't care if youhave concerns or issues.
 You get the impression that they would be fine if you ent somewhere else. the VP has a nasty attitude and clearly doesn't care.
 I need my son to be in full day kindergarten butwe are out of there next year.